SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/combat_en.md

 If two participants have the same result, the *Quickness* value decides first, and if this is also identical, the *Deftness* value.

 All participants of the combat have no actions available at the beginning of the combat.
-Only when they receive the *priority* for the first time do their actions refresh.
+Only when they receive the *priority* for the first time their actions do refresh.

 ### Sequence of rounds

 The combat is divided into *combat rounds*.
-In each combat round, each participant gets *priority* once, i.e. it is his turn and he can determine which *actions* he will perform.
+In each combat round, each participant gets *priority* once, i.e. it is his turn, and he can assign which *actions* he will perform.

+The participant can perform an action for each of his available actions (see *Actor and Actions*), or save the action to react in the opponent's turn (see *Reactions*).

 If the last participant has acted, the next *combat round* begins with the first participant.